bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 69°
-- thunderstorm with heavy rainmistvery heavy rain
+- mistlight rainthunderstorm with light rain
 - 94% humidity
-- 29 mph wind
+- 13 mph wind
 - 0.13 inches of precipitation in the past 24 hours

 ## Temperature History